Palmer unfollows girlfriend: Chelsea star focuses on pre-season after CWC title

 Palmer speaks about Ballon d'Or ambition

-Legit.ng earlier reported that Chelsea winger Cole Palmer has shared his thoughts after he was quizzed on the possibility of winning the Ballon d'Or after helping Chelsea win the 2025 FIFA Club World Cup.
+Legit.ng earlier reported that Chelsea winger Cole Palmer has shared his thoughts after he was quizzed on the possibility of winning the Ballon d'Or after helping English Premier League, Chelsea win the 2025 FIFA Club World Cup.

-The England international, however, is not too keen and admits he would want to keep winning trophies for his club rather than thinking of individual awards.
+The England international, however, is not too keen and admits he would want to keep winning trophies for his club, Chelsea, rather than thinking of individual awards.

-He is unlikely to win the award this year, but should be voted into the top 10 after his individual brilliance yielded results for the team.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!